apache/airflow/docs/apache-airflow/dag-run.rst

 its data interval would start at midnight of each day and end at midnight of the next day.

-A DAG run is scheduled *after* its associated data interval has ended, to ensure the run is able to collect all the data within the time period.
-Therefore, a run covering the data period of 2020-01-01 will not start to run until 2020-01-01 has ended, i.e. after 2020-01-02 00:00:00.
+A DAG run is usually scheduled *after* its associated data interval has ended, to ensure the run is able to collect all the data within the time period.
+In other words, a run covering the data period of 2020-01-01 generally does not start to run until 2020-01-01 has ended, i.e. after 2020-01-02 00:00:00.

 All dates in Airflow are tied to the data interval concept in some way.
 The "logical date" (also called ``execution_date`` in Airflow versions prior to 2.2)